Rebilly/rebilly-recomponents/README.md

 Other types like `docs`, `test` doesn't affect components build itself so there is no need to perform publish.

-There are several ways to follow this convection:
+There are several ways to follow this convention:

 <details>
   <summary>Use console application like <a href="https://github.com/commitizen/cz-cli">Commitizen</a></summary>